Slayer95/aura-bot/CLI.md

 Specifies the directory where Warcraft 3 save files (``.w3z``) are stored.

 This option is equivalent to ``<bot.save_path>`` in `config.ini`

+## \`--data-version \<VERSION\>\`

+Specifies the version that is to be used when hosting Warcraft 3 games.
+This parameter allows Aura to switch versions on the spot.

+Note that, while Aura supports some degree of cross-version compatibility, the version specified by this parameter is assumed in case Aura cannot figure out the version used by a game client.

+This option is equivalent to ``<game.install_version>`` in `config.ini`

 ## \`--bind-address \<IPv4>\`